Trump campaign rejects claims that TikTok, K-Pop fans sabotaged rally: 'Don't know what they're talking about'

 Parscale continued: "Registering for a rally means you’ve RSVPed with a cellphone number and we constantly weed out bogus numbers, as we did with tens of thousands at the Tulsa rally, in calculating our possible attendee pool.
 These phony ticket requests never factor into our thinking.
 What makes this lame attempt at hacking our events even more foolish is the fact that every rally is general admission -- entry is on a first-come-first-served basis and prior registration is not required."

-The real reason for the depressed turnout, which saw scores of upper-deck seats empty -- a rarity at a Trump rally -- was apparent, the campaign said.
+The real reason for the unusually depressed turnout was apparent, the campaign said.

+Some commentators noted that, if Ocasio-Cortez's claims about TikTok were true, they would represent unprecedented foreign-based election interference that Democrats would ordinarily claim to oppose.
+TikTok is owned by the Beijing-based technology company ByteDance.

+"One of the tactics used by Russia to meddle was the use of social media to manipulate public perception," wrote Tim Pool.
+"This is a Chinese app facilitating the largest most impactful election meddling we have seen yet, assuming its true How much of Trump's campaign was flooded with bunk data?"

 AOC RIVAL CALLS CONGRESSWOMAN 'TEMPERAMENTAL PRINCESS' AHEAD OF TUESDAY PRIMARY